Operational meaning of the classical fidelity and the path length in Fisher-Kubo-Mori-Bogoliubov geometry: Remarks and summary

 Thermodynamic systems are the typical examples.
 The Weinhold--Ruppeiner geometry \cite{weinhold1975metric,ruppeiner1979thermodynamics} defines the thermodynamic distances between thermodynamic states and the thermodynamic path lengths in general.
 It has long been known that the thermodynamic lengths coincide with statistical lengths \cite{diosi1984metricization} and they are rooted in the the Fisher geometry of Gibbs states \cite{janyszek1989geometrical}.
 In thermodynamics, the expression $(\Delta\ell)^2/V$ quantifies how the statistical fluctuations of the thermodynamic parameters tend to zero in the thermodynamic limit of infinite volume $V\rightarrow\infty$.
 This does not interpret the global thermodynamic lengths $\ell$ but the local metrics.
 Studies of thermodynamic state transport \cite{salamon1998geometry,salamon2023more,diosi2002shannon,diosi1996thermodynamic} targeted a relationship between the thermodynamic path length and the thermodynamic entropy production.
 Salamon and Nulton \cite{salamon1998geometry} recognized that in discrete sequential equilibration the equilibration rates cancel from the expression of entropy production and they found the thermodynamic predecessor of eq. \eqref{minDS}.
+Scandi and Perernau-Llobet derived similar result in quantum thermodynamics, using Fisher--KMB geometry of quantum Gibbs states \cite{scandi2019thermodynamic}.
 Ref. \cite{diosi2002shannon} was the first attempt at constructing an underlying classical microscopic mechanism of a specific irreversible state transport.
-The present work constructed the abstract microscopic generalization valid in the Fisher--Bures geometries of arbitrary quantum states including the classical special case of probability distributions.
+The present work constructed the abstract microscopic generalization valid in the Fisher--KMB geometries of arbitrary quantum states including the Fisher geometry special case of probability distributions.
 For this construction, the analytically tractable microscopic reservoir model and the related theorem, both proposed in ref. \cite{diosi2006exact}, have been instrumental.